Navigating Market Research Sessions: What to Expect

 Group discussions: During focus groups, participants discuss opinions on a particular product, brand, or marketing campaign, fostering a range of insights into consumer sentiments.

-Activities and exercises: Some sessions involve activities that require participants to rank products, create visual representations of preferences, or simulate real-world scenarios, providing deeper insights into consumer behaviors and emotional responses.
+Activities and exercises: Some sessions conducted by marketing research companies involve activities that require participants to rank products, create visual representations of preferences, or simulate real-world scenarios, providing deeper insights into consumer behaviors and emotional responses.

 The aim is to gather qualitative research insights that transcend numerical data, enabling businesses to understand the “why” behind consumer decisions.